 21 Weston St. SE

-An advocate for women and housing justice, Dr. Ella Mary Sims helped establish a transitional women’s housing program in Heartside and served on the board of Dwelling Place, a Heartside-based provider of affordable housing and essential support services.
-This mural by Michigan-based organization, Muralmatics, illustrates Sims’ journey from Mississippi to Grand Rapids, and her far-reaching impact on the local community.
-It is on the east side of the 21 Weston building, on the north side of the street.
+An advocate for women and housing justice, Dr. Ella Mary Sims helped establish a transitional women’s housing program in Heartside and served on the board of Dwelling Place.
+This mural by Grand Rapids artist Dustin Hunt illustrates Sims’ journey from Mississippi to Grand Rapids, and her far-reaching impact on the local community.
+A Heartside Historic Mural, it’s on the east side of the 21 Weston building, on the north side of the street.

 Continue east on Weston to the Division Ave. intersection.